cloudify-cosmo/docs.getcloudify.org/content/blueprints/gcp.md

   * `gcp_config`
-    A dictionary of values to pass to authenticate with the GCP API.
+    A dictionary of values to pass, to authenticate with the GCP API.

     *default:* {}
   * `region`
-    Region to place the Address in.
-If not provided it defaults to the value in `gcp_config` (which defaults to 'default').
+    Region in which to place the address.
+If not provided, it defaults to the value in `gcp_config` (which defaults to 'default').

     *default:*